-The structure of the proposed new poultry houses and other nearby buildings may affect the odour plumes from the point sources.
+The structure of the proposed poultry houses may affect the odour plumes from the point sources.
 Therefore, the buildings are modelled within ADMS.
 The positions of the modelled buildings may be seen in Figure 4, where they are marked by grey rectangles.